iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 - `--targets <paths>` - limit command scope to these metrics files (supports any file, even when not found as `metrics` in `dvc.yaml`).
-Using `-R`, directories to search metric files in can also be given.
+Using `-R`, directories to search for metrics files can also be given.
 When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.: